dotnet/xliff-tasks/README.md

 <PackageReference Include="XliffTasks" Version="0.2.0-beta-000081" PrivateAssets="all" />
 ```

-The `PrivateAssets` metdata is needed to prevent `dotnet pack` or `msbuild /t:pack` from listing `XliffTasks` as one of your package's dependencies.
+The `PrivateAssets` metadata is needed to prevent `dotnet pack` or `msbuild /t:pack` from listing `XliffTasks` as one of your package's dependencies.

 ## Using XliffTasks